a-musing-moose/wotsit/README.md

 ### Building
 Wotsit is designed to be packaged as a phar file.
 To create the package run:
     phing build-all
-This will build run all tests, create documentation (in the /docs folder) and creates the Wotsit.phar file
+This will run all tests, create documentation (in the /docs folder) and creates the Wotsit.phar file

 ## Usage